-- The setting is retained even when the power is turned off. - Once the original display language has been restored, the display language cannot be changed to a language other than the original language in display mode.
+• Once the original display language has been restored, the display language cannot be changed to a language other than the original language in display mode.
 For information on changing the display language, see "6-4-17.
-Language setting" in "User mode settings" on page 81.
+Language setting" in "User mode settings" on page 82.